KevinColemanInc/whois-scraper/README.md

 ## The Verisign form requires an IP address of the server using the information.
 What do I put?

-You can use my [Digital Ocean referral](https://m.do.co/c/1ad1978bee9f) to setup a VPS with a static IP address for \$0.17 USD of 1 day of usage ($5/mo).
+You can use my [Digital Ocean referral with free $10 credit](https://m.do.co/c/1ad1978bee9f) to setup a VPS with a static IP address for free with the $10 credit, otherwise the machine will cost $0.17 for 1 day of use.